Slow pages are terrible for user experience. Who wants to wait for ages for a page to load? Especially on mobile.

 If your average load time for your site is more than three to five seconds using a website speed test, you are losing traffic.
 Your bounce rate will be high because readers will not wait and watch a white screen.

-Website performance is a vital SEO factor in improving your search engine ranking and conversion rate.
+Website performance is a vital SEO factor.
+It will help you improve your search engine ranking and conversion rate.
 In fact, Google Pagespeed Insights now has a mobile-first priority for ranking keywords and pages.

 Many factors affect the test results of a speed test.
 Internet services that provide speed tests vary from country to country or even city to city.